 Changes to the Terms of This Notice

-We can change Community First Health Plans privacy practices and the terms of this notice.
-The changes will apply to all the information we have about you and the information we receive in the future.
-The new notice will be available upon request on our web site at communityfirstmedicare.com, and we will mail a copy to you at the next annual distribution.
+We can change the terms of this notice, and the changes will apply to all information we have about you.
+The new notice will be available upon request, on our website, and we will mail a copy to you.